Why does God allow suffering?

 This isn’t just an incident of God allowing something bad to happen.
 In this case, he caused it.

-He scrambled their languages, making communication all but impossible, thwarting their plans and scattering them across the earth.
+He scrambled their languages, making communication all but impossible, thwarting their plans, and scattering them across the earth.
 Cruel?
 What’s wrong with unity and cooperation—two things the world lacks in extreme today?
 This isn’t simply an incident of God allowing something bad to happen.
-In this case, he caused it!
+In this case, he caused it.

 If these stories are all you read of the Bible, it would be easy to conclude that God isn’t as loving as we thought.
 Which is why we need to dig deeper.
-Because Romans 8:28 explicitly states God works for the good of those who love him.
+Because Romans 8:28 explicitly states that God works for the good of those who love him.

-If He Loves Me, Why Does God Allow Bad Things to Happen to Me?
+Why Does God Allow Bad Things to Happen to Me?

 To answer these questions truthfully, you must understand who God is.

 But being all-knowing means God knows what will happen if, say, arrogant people are permitted to build a tower.
 Or what awful end you might meet if you’re allowed to climb the ladder of success without hindrance.
-God hates seeing his people suffer, but more than anything he hates watching them suffer eternity in hell, and sometimes he will intervene with his almighty power—or hold back—to make sure that doesn’t happen.
+God hates seeing his people suffer, but more than anything, he hates watching them suffer eternity in hell, and sometimes he will intervene with his almighty power—or hold back—to make sure that doesn’t happen.

 God knows the safest, happiest place for you to be is right next to him.